Rachelz85/marvel-memory-match/README.md

 ### User Stories
 - As a player, I want the game interface to be easy to navigate, allowing me to start playing immediately without complications.
-- As a player, I want to see visual effects when I make a match, so I know immediately if I have selected the correct pair.
+- As a player, I want to have an indicator when I make a match, so I know immediately if I have selected the correct pair.
 - As a player, I want to be able to restart the game at any time if I feel like starting over.
 - As a player, I want the game to be challenging but fair, with a random layout for each new game session.